Advanced Placement and Transfer Credit from Other Colleges

 2. International Baccalaureate

 Students who have obtained the IB may receive up to one year of college credit.
-The exact number of credits and the equivalents in the Ursinus curriculum are determined by the Registrar, Barbara Boris, and the relevant departments.
+The exact number of credits and the equivalents in the Ursinus curriculum are determined by the Registrar and the relevant departments.
+No credit is given for Subsidiary level exams.
+Scores of 5-7 are considered for credit in the Higher level exams.

 3. Advanced Placement - Required Scores & Courses Equivalencies